shayan10/stock-sense/README.md

 This greatly simplifies the computations on the client side because now, instead of iterating over all the rows from every account, we can simply just iterate over the position metrics returned for each stock and take the difference.

+#### Result
-**Result**: Greatly reduced render times for client dashboard after moving the bulk of these computations to the server-side.
+Greatly reduced render times for client dashboard after moving the bulk of these computations to the server-side.

 To take a look at how this was integrated on the client-side, have a look at the [code](https://github.com/shayan10/stock-sense/blob/main/client/src/services/Quotes.ts).